-Fellowships range from $24,500 to $34,500 per year for five years.
+Fellowships range from $26,000 to $36,000 per year for five years.

 Additional Funding Opportunities Include:

-Graduate students in need of extra money or who have reached their award limit may sometimes, with the authorization of the DGS, earn an hourly wage as a grader or research assistant for a faculty member.
+Research Assistantships: Beginning in the third year, graduate students in need of extra money or who have reached their award limit may sometimes, with the authorization of the DGS, earn an hourly wage as a grader or research assistant for a faculty member.

 Fall and Spring Dissertation Enhancement Grants: The Graduate School conducts two Dissertation Enhancement Grant competitions each year.
 These non-taxable awards of up to $2,000 each are intended to add depth or breadth to the student's dissertation research.
 Two students are nominated for each semester.
 A student is eligible for only one grant during his or her academic career.

 Travel Grants: Students may apply for three Graduate School Travel Grants, maximum one per year over their five-year tenure in the program.
 Grants are limited up to $500 per trip for foreign or domestic.
 Students must be the sole presenter of research at a major regional, national, or international conference.